Clemson vs. South Carolina NCAA Football Odds, Plays and Insights | November 27, 2021

 South Carolina Stats and Trends

+- In South Carolina's 11 games this year, it has five wins against the spread.

-- The Gamecocks have covered the spread twice this year when underdogs by 11.5 points or more (in three chances).
+- The Gamecocks have covered the spread twice this season when underdogs by 11.5 points or more (in three chances).

-- South Carolina has gone over the point total in 50% of its opportunities this year (five times in 10 games with a set point total).
+- South Carolina has hit the over in 50% of its opportunities this season (five times in 10 games with a set point total).

-- In games that South Carolina churns out over 318.7 yards, the team is 3-2 against the spread and 5-1 overall.
+- When South Carolina churns out more than 318.7 yards, the team is 3-2 against the spread and 5-1 overall.

-- This year the Gamecocks have turned the ball over 21 times, five more than the Tigers' takeaways (16).
+- The Gamecocks have turned the ball over 21 times this season, five more turnovers than the Tigers have forced (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.